Singulink/RuntimeNullables/README.md

 [![View nuget packages](https://img.shields.io/nuget/v/RuntimeNullables.Fody.svg)](https://www.nuget.org/packages/RuntimeNullables.Fody/)
 [![Build and Test](https://github.com/Singulink/RuntimeNullables/workflows/build%20and%20test/badge.svg)](https://github.com/Singulink/RuntimeNullables/actions?query=workflow%3A%22build+and+test%22)

-**Runtime Nullables** automatically adds null checks to method/property entry and exit points based on the standard C# 8+ Nullable Reference Type (NRT) annotations and attributes.
+**Runtime Nullables** automatically adds null checks to method/property entry and exit points based on the standard nullable annotations and attributes available in C# 8+.
 It is capable of checking input parameters as well as outputs (i.e. return values and `out`/`ref` parameters) and supports comprehensive checks on the full range of special method types including `async Task<T>` methods, `Task<T>` methods that synchronously return completed tasks (i.e. using `Task.FromResult<T>`), `IEnumerable<T>` iterators as well as `async IAsyncEnumerable<T>` iterators.
 Custom throw helpers can be defined to fully customize the exceptions thrown to your liking.

 ### About Singulink